Payotz/Nene_Quest/README.md

 This is my attempt at recreating "Nene Quest", a video game made by the anime character "Sakura Nene".
 I wrote this to learn more about OpenGL, SDL and C++.

 This video game can be seen in New Game S2 - Episode 6.

+This is the refactor branch.
+I'm currently refactoring it to be less messy and to work properly.

 ## Dependencies